byrdsandbytes/beatnik-controller/README.md

 ## Contributing

 If you are a developer and want to contribute to the project, build mobile apps, or run the application in a development environment, please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.
+For details on the automated build pipeline, see [BUILD_PIPELINE.md](./docs/BUILD_PIPELINE.md).

 ## License